Jack Hilton (writer): Reception

 English Ways was met with generally positive reviews.
-The Times applauded Hilton's “beautifully evocative descriptions of the country.”
-In The New Statesman, C. E. M. Joad described English Ways as “the most continuously interesting account of modern England that I have read, the best thing of its kind since Rural Rides.”
-The reviewer for the Times Literary Supplement praised Hilton's ability to “see the world…through the eye of the artist as well as that of the artisan,” and concluded that “Mr Hilton, with his zest for life, his honesty, humour and his angry outspokenness, has come very near to putting his finger upon the true pulse of England.”
+The Times applauded Hilton's "beautifully evocative descriptions of the country."
+In The New Statesman, C. E. M. Joad described English Ways as "the most continuously interesting account of modern England that I have read, the best thing of its kind since Rural Rides."
+The reviewer for the Times Literary Supplement praised Hilton's ability to "see the world...through the eye of the artist as well as that of the artisan," and concluded that "Mr Hilton, with his zest for life, his honesty, humour and his angry outspokenness, has come very near to putting his finger upon the true pulse of England."

 Relationship to George Orwell

 Orwell reviewed Caliban Shrieks in The Adelphi in 1935.
-He praised Hilton's for treating his “subject from the inside,” providing his readers a “vivid notion of what it feels like to be poor”, and accurately portraying the “voices of the innumerable industrial workers whom he typifies.”
-Before traveling north to begin his research for The Road to Wigan Pier, Orwell wrote to Hilton asking for advice and lodging on his trip.
-Hilton was unable to provide him lodging, but suggested that he travel to Wigan, "for there are the colliers and they’re good stuff."
+He praised Hilton for treating his "subject from the inside," providing his readers a "vivid notion of what it feels like to be poor", and accurately portraying the "voices of the innumerable industrial workers whom he typifies."
+Before travelling north to begin his research for The Road to Wigan Pier, Orwell wrote to Hilton asking for advice and lodging on his trip.
+Hilton was unable to provide him lodging, but suggested that he travel to Wigan, "for there are the colliers and they're good stuff."

 Although he was partially responsible for Orwell's visit to Wigan, Hilton was not impressed by the Road to Wigan Pier.
-In his unpublished autobiography Caliban Boswelling, Hilton criticized the book, claiming that although Orwell “went to Wigan…he might well have stayed away” as he only “wasted money, energy and wrote piffle.”
-Hilton claimed that Orwell “wanted to get at the pith but didn’t know how, and failed,” and as a result he produced “colour that wasn’t worth the paint mixes.”
-He blamed Orwell's failure partially on his inability to blend in with the working-class communities he visited, being a "tall, ex-officer type, Eton, modest, non-hard-boozing, non hard cursing, non crude gamestering, no locale in the dialect sense.”
+In his unpublished autobiography Caliban Boswelling, Hilton criticised the book, claiming that although Orwell "went to Wigan...he might well have stayed away" as he only "wasted money, energy and wrote piffle."
+Hilton claimed that Orwell "wanted to get at the pith but didn't know how, and failed," and as a result he produced "colour that wasn't worth the paint mixes."
+He blamed Orwell's failure partially on his inability to blend in with the working-class communities he visited, being a "tall, ex-officer type, Eton, modest, non-hard boozing, non-hard cursing, non-crude gamestering, no locale in the dialect sense."

 Despite this disagreement, Orwell and Hilton continued corresponding and reading each other's work.
-"Orwell reviewed English Ways enthusiastically in the Adelphi in 1940 and discussed Hilton’s work with Desmond Hawkins in ‘The Proletarian Writer’, broadcast by the BBC in the same year and reprinted in The Listener."
+"Orwell reviewed English Ways enthusiastically in the Adelphi in 1940 and discussed Hilton's work with Desmond Hawkins in 'The Proletarian Writer', broadcast on the BBC Home Service in December the same year and reprinted in The Listener."
 He repeatedly attempted to get Hilton's work published, introducing him to publishers and readers when he could.